Boundedly simple groups of automorphisms of trees: Bounded simplicity of

 \begin{proof} By Proposition \ref{prop:quo}, there is a normal function $f^+ \colon \Som(A) \to I^+$ with $\autf^+(A) = \aut_{f^+}(A)$.
 We may assume further that $f = f^+$ and $I = I^+$.

 Suppose, contrary to our claim, that $\gamma(s)\neq s$.
-For each natural number $K$ we construct a composition of some rotations which cannot be written as a composition of $K$ rotations.
-Then, Proposition \ref{prop:bs} implies that $\autf^+(A)$ is not boundedly simple.
+For each $K\in\N$ we construct a composition of some rotations which cannot be written as a composition of $K$ rotations.
+Then, Lemma \ref{lem:rami} implies that $\autf^+(A)$ is not boundedly simple.